Federal Election 2025

 Register to Vote

-- Register online using the Online Voter Registration Service:
+- Register online via Elections Canada’s Online Voter Registration Service or

 Vote by Mail